-Adjust site name and domain in the admin interface, otherwise links in RSS or registration e-mails will not work.
+Adjust sitename in the admin interface, otherwise links in RSS or registration e-mails will not work.

-Please open the admin interface and edit the default site name and domain under the Sites > Sites (or do it directly at the /admin/sites/site/1/ URL under your Weblate installation).
-You have to change the $Domain\ name$ to match your setup.
+Please open the admin interface and edit the default sitename and domain under the Sites > Sites (or do it directly at the /admin/sites/site/1/ URL under your Weblate installation).
+You have to change the Domain name to match your setup.

 Note: This setting should only contain the domain name.
-For configuring protocol, (enabling and enforcing HTTPS) use ENABLE\HTTPS and for changing URL, use URL\PREFIX.
+For configuring protocol, (enabling HTTPS) use ENABLE\HTTPS and for changing URL, use URL\PREFIX.